minedelve/mytril/docs/04-styles/spacing.md

 ---
+title:
+section:
+head:
   title: Configurating spacing for Margin, Padding, and Gap Classes
   description: Learn how to use Mytril’s spacing utilities to adjust margins, padding, and gaps in your Svelte components.
 Apply spacing with easy-to-use classes and responsive breakpoints for layout control.
+features:
+  legacy: 0.4.14
 ---

 <script lang="ts">